2. Gameplay¶

 Keep in Mind: If, instead of moving forward, the Red Blockers stayed still while White Pivot skated backward or took a knee, White Pivot should be penalized.
 Roller derby is played in the counterclockwise direction, so clockwise movement is held to a different standard than counterclockwise movement, and taking a knee is always a sudden action.
 Subtle movements such as shifting one’s weight while standing should not be considered sudden actions.

-The Pack would be comprised of the following Skaters if the following Blockers fell down:
+The Pack would be composed of the following Skaters if the following Blockers fell down:

 No scenarios for Section 2.4.